 Want to learn how to write effective personal essays and place them for publication?
 Then check out this four-week workshop with Chloe Caldwell!

-Your Instructor: Chloe Caldwell, author of 'Legs Get Led Astray' and 'Women'
+Your Instructor: Chloe Caldwell, author of 'Women' and 'I'll Tell You In Person'

 Where: Online — Available everywhere!